hparmar2907/hparmar-dataviz-portfolio/final-project-part-three.md

 ## Reflection

 Working through Part III gave me a deeper appreciation for how data stories evolve.
 A strong narrative is not just a collection of charts; it is the result of careful decisions about pacing, emphasis, audience needs, and visual clarity.
 The combination of interviews, personas, and design iteration helped turn the original idea into something more focused and meaningful.
+I intentionally used simple, muted colors and direct on-chart annotations to keep the visualizations easy to interpret and to ensure the focus stayed on the trends rather than on decorative elements.

 This stage also reinforced how important it is to balance data with real-world context.
 Rising costs and stagnant earnings are not just economic concepts — they affect day-to-day choices and long-term opportunities for students.
 Keeping this human perspective in mind shaped the way the final story reads.